Full Backup and Restore with Mariabackup

 Restoring the Backup

-Once the backup is complete, you can restore the backup using either the
+Once the backup is complete and you have prepared the backup for restoration (previous step), you can restore the backup using either the

 --copy-back or the